Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 There is semi-good news.
 Apparently you can choose to save your RAW files in a smaller megapixel size.
 Cool.
-Now who's going to buy a 46 megapixel camera just to shoot it like a 24 megapixel camera?
-You may as well get a Nikon D750 if that's what you need.
+Now who’s going to buy a 46 megapixel camera just to shoot it like a 24 megapixel camera?
+You may as well get a Nikon D750 FX-format Digital SLR Camera Body if that’s what you need.

 7 fps continuous shooting with AE/AF (9 with battery grip and EN-EL18b battery)

 Seven frames per second continuous shooting speed is very impressive for a 46 megapixel camera.
 Add the battery grip to get nine frames per second and some folks think this may be a good camera for sports photographers.